 It was fairly easy to compare Android Wear watches in years past - only a handful of tech companies even bothered.
 But now, a vast amount of wearables are being released, with most of them by actual watch companies.
 Read More

 The Misfit Vapor was announced in January at CES 2017 as the wearable company's first touchscreen smartwatch.
 But the specs left many of us scratching our heads: Snapdragon Wear 2100, 4GB of memory, heart rate sensor, GPS, Bluetooth and Wi-Fi, microphone, 2-day battery life... those looked an awful lot like other Android Wear watches.
 But Misfit was mum.
 It didn't demo the watch a lot and the few hands-on we saw depicted an OS that didn't look like Wear.
-So we moved on.
 Read More

 Over the past few years that we've covered Misfit, the company has always been synonymous with simple activity trackers that look nice, have excellent water resistance, are versatile enough to be worn in different ways, work automatically and keep user involvement to a minimum, and are blessed with stellar battery life.
 Having reviewed both the Shine 2 and Flash, the 6 months battery life on a single CR2032 cell was more than impressive to me.